 Rural Utilities Service-Guaranteed Loans.
-At March 31, 2020, we had one approved Rural Utilities Service-guaranteed loan being funded through the Federal Financing Bank totaling \$448.3 million that has \$5.8 million remaining to be advanced.
+At June 30, 2020, we had one approved Rural Utilities Service-guaranteed loan being funded through the Federal Financing Bank totaling \$448.3 million that had \$5.8 million remaining to be advanced.
+In July 2020 we advanced the remaining \$5.8 million under this loan.
 We also have a conditional commitment on a Rural Utilities Service-guaranteed loan totaling \$630.3 million that we expect to begin advancing in early 2021.
 When advanced, the debt will be secured under our first mortgage indenture.
-As of March 31, 2020, we had \$2.5 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.
+As of June 30, 2020, we had \$2.5 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.

 Department of Energy-Guaranteed Loans.
 We have loans from the Federal Financing Bank guaranteed by the Department of Energy to provide funding for over \$4.6 billion of the cost to construct our 30% undivided share of Vogtle Units No. 3 and No. 4.
+At June 30, 2020, aggregate Department of Energy-guaranteed borrowings totaled \$3.4 billion, including capitalized interest.
+All of the debt advanced under the loan guarantee agreement is secured ratably with all other debt under our first mortgage indenture.